siva-viknesh/siva-viknesh.github.io/_teaching/teaching_3.md

 **Instructor**: Dr. James Rob Stoll

-This course focuses on the application of fundamental numerical methods to solve problems related to the dynamics, modeling, design, and testing of engineering systems.
+This course focuses on the application of fundamental numerical methods to solve problems related to the dynamics, modeling, design, and testing of engineering system methods.
 The topics covered include:

 ### Root Finding, Interpolation, and Function Approximation
 An examination of techniques for finding roots of equations, interpolating data points, and approximating functions.